 The same story is on Walmart.com with reviews like,

 “The tires ride nice but only lasted 28,000 miles despite the 60,000 rating.
 We checked the alignment to make sure it was not the fault of the car.
 In the end, the tires only last 1/2 as long as they are rated.” – Nov 2,2018

 “Doesn’t last. got 16,225 miles and in bad need of repair. the car was lined up. tires pull to the right still.”
 Nov 9,2018

 ” I don’t see getting 60,000 as advertised being a softer tire.
 But I always say Goodyears are good for a year.
 Be sure to keep up on tire rotations to make them last. ” Oct 30, 2018

-So, while these tires may be cheap, they will have to be changed in less than two years assuming you drive like the normal American.
-Not good, Goodyear.
+So, while these tires may be cheap, they will have probably have to be changed in less than two years assuming you drive like the normal American.
+Not good.

-Then there’s the fact that a lot of these tires are out of balance.
-Reviews like the ones below really make you question how these tires are made.
+Then there’s the fact that a lot of these tires are supposedly out of balance even when mounted correctly.
+Reviews like the ones below really make you question potentially purchasing these tires.

 “I bought a set of 4 of these October 2016 and when I left the store I checked the air pressure with a professional gauge and all four had different pressures from 32 to 46 PSI.
 One tire never would hold air, have to check it every week.
 I was an automotive service manager for 21 years and I always put 35 PSI in my tires.
 It is now September 2018 and the tires are at the wear bars with 20,000 miles on them, and they are rotated every 5 thousand miles.
 These tires make noise also.
 I don’t want another set of Goodyear again.”
 Sept 11,2018